Chlorothalonil: Bans

 In March 2019, as a result of the previously mentioned research, the European Union banned the use of chlorothalonil dated to take effect May 20, 2020.
 Switzerland followed in December 2019.

-Removal

-The removal of chlorothalonil and its metabolites is usually achieved by very expensive, technically complex and unecological methods such as reverse osmosis, nano- or microfiltration.
-In addition, dilution is achieved by mixing with uncontaminated water.
-However, this only reduces the concentration, the substances still remain in the water.
-In technologies based on membrane technology, the membranes must be cleaned regularly with chemicals, which is expensive and not ecological.

-Recent research results from a Swiss company show very good results for the removal of chlorothalonil and its metabolites.
-In contrast to the conclusion described in the Eawag fact-sheet, it was also possible to remove the metabolites R471811 and chlorothalonil sulfonic acid from water using a filter material based on activated carbon.
-The first measurements did not even reach the detection limit.
-Thus, it was shown that it is possible to completely remove the pesticide residues.

 Production

 Chlorothalonil can be produced by the direct chlorination of isophthalonitrile or by dehydration of tetrachloroisophthaloyl amide with phosphoryl chloride.
 It is a white solid.
 It breaks down under basic conditions, but is stable in neutral and acidic media.
-Technical grade chlorothalonil contains traces of dioxins and hexachlorobenzene, a persistent organic pollutant banned under the Stockholm Convention.
+Technical grade chlorothalonil contains traces of TCDD and hexachlorobenzene, both are persistent organic pollutants banned under the Stockholm Convention.